-Under GASB Statement 67 this 401(a) Plan ratio represents the Total Pension Liability compared to the Plan's total net position at fair value.
+Under GASB Statement 67 the 401(a) plan ratio above represents the Total Pension Liability compared to the Plan's total net position at fair value.
 Prior to GASB Statement 67 this ratio was calculated using the actuarial value of the Plan's net position.

-Under GASB Statement 74 this OPEB Plan ratio represents the Total OPEB Liability compared to the Plan's total net position at fair value.
+Under GASB Statement 74 the ratio above represents the Total OPEB Liability compared to the Plan's total net position at fair value.